 *I tried to book only two days after starting to sell.
 Five of six trips were completely sold out.
 One trips was too early for my schedule.
 So I was forced to give up!

-When you go to Wakkanai at North end of Hokkaido, these trains take you there.
-Soya (宗谷) and Sarobetsu (サロベツ) take you to Wakkanai.
-Soya is operated between Sapporo and Wakkanai.
-But Sarobetsu runs between Asahikawa and Wakkanai.
+When you go to Wakkanai at North end of Hokkaido, the limited express trains, Soya and Sarobetsu take you to Wakkanai.
+Soya is operated between Sapporo and Wakkanai and Sarobetsu runs between Asahikawa and Wakkanai.

 This train, Aso Boy! connects Kumamoto with Aso and Miyaji.
 If you go to Mt.
 Aso by rail, take Shinkansen to Kumamoto and transfer to this train.
 This is the easiest way to get there.
 This is not only access train to Aso, but also give you a big fun!
 This train is operated by specialized Kiha-183 series.
 This was completely redesigned by JR Kyushu chief designer, Eiji Mitooka.
-Both Kids and Adult can enjoy the trip in the train to Aso.
+Both parents and children can enjoy the trip in the train to Aso.
 Now I show you the details about this train.
 And also I really want you to see very interesting interior of this train.
-Continue reading
+Continue reading Access to Mt.
+Aso from Kumamoto.
+Kids friendly train, Limited Express Aso Boy!

 This is a seasonal operation of Limited Express Okhotsk that connect Sapporo (札幌) and Abashiri (網走) in Hokkaido.
 This train is operated from late January to early March for Ryuhyo (流氷=Drift ice) viewing.
 The operation, like time required and route, is completely same as Limited Express Okhotsk.
 But this seasonal train is operated by specialized car.
 The accommodation is much better than regular train of Limited Express Okhotsk.